| | |

 Are they legal to use in Australia?

-These radios (UV5R) are not type approved and not covered by any class licence.
-So unless you are a licenced Amateur they are illegal for use in Australia
+These radios (UV5R) are not type approved.
+So unless you are a Qualified Amateur Operator, operating under the Class Licence, they are illegal for use in Australia

 Is it legal to import into Australia?